xillig/TTLocVis/paper.md

 # Summary

 The package TTLocVis provides a broad range of methods to generate, clean, analyze and visualize the content of Twitter data.
-TTLocVis enables the user to work with geo-spatial Twitter data and to generate topic distributions from LDA topic models (cite) for geo-coded Tweets.
-As such, TTLocVis is an innovative tool to work with geo-coded text on a high geo-spatial resolution to analyse the public discourse on various topics in space and time for any location in the world.
-As such, the package has a broad range of applications which are not only limited to scientific research.
+TTLocVis enables the user to work with geo-spatial Twitter data and to generate topic distributions from LDA Topic Models (!!cite Blei) for geo-coded Tweets.
+As such, TTLocVis is an innovative tool to work with geo-coded text on a high geo-spatial resolution to analyse the public discourse on various topics in space and time.
+The package has the potential to be used for a broad range of applications for scientific research to gain insights into public discourse.
 For instance, the package could be used to analyse the public discourse on the COVID-19 pandemic on Twitter in different countries and regions in the world over time.
-In particular, data from the recently provided COVID-19 stream by Twitter can be analysed to research the discussion of COVID-19.
-The package might be for instance useful to research the spread of the virus or the dissemination of misleading information (https://developer.twitter.com/en/docs/labs/covid19-stream/overview).
+In particular, data from the recently provided COVID-19 stream by Twitter can be analysed to research the discussion about COVID-19 on Twitter
+(https://developer.twitter.com/en/docs/labs/covid19-stream/overview).

-Firstly, the package allows the user to collect Tweets using a Twitter developer account for any area in the world that is specified with its longitude and latitude.
-Subsequently, the inherently messy Twitter data can be cleaned, transformed and exported.
+Firstly, the package allows the user to collect Tweets using a Twitter developer account for any area in the world.
+Subsequently, the inherently noisy Twitter data can be cleaned, transformed and exported.

-In particular, TTLocVis enables the user to apply LDA Topic models on extremely sparse Twitter data by preparing the Tweets for LDA analysis hy pooling Tweets by Hashtags using cosine similarity to create longer pseudo-documents for better LDA estimations.

-The pooling is implemented with the the specifically adjusted Hashtag pooling algorithm.
-The goal of this preparation is to supply the Topic Models with longer documents than just single tweets to counteract the problems of Topic Models with short and sparse text.
-The pooling idea arose from Mehrotra et. al. (2013) and is described as follows: Pool all tweets by existing hashtags and check the similarity of an unlabeled tweet with all labeled ones
+In particular, TTLocVis enables the user to apply LDA Topic models on extremely sparse Twitter data by preparing the Tweets for LDA analysis by pooling Tweets by Hashtags.
+The Hashtags pooling is implemented with the the specifically adjusted Hashtag pooling algorithm from Mehrotra et. al. (2013).
+The goal of Hashtag pooling is to supply the Topic Models with longer documents than just single tweets to reduce the problems of Topic Models to process short and sparse text.

-(hashtag-pools).
-Subsequently, the unlabeled join the hashtag-pool with the highest cosine similarity value, if the value exceeds a certain threshold.
+The pooling idea can summarized into the following steps: Pool all tweets by existing hashtags and check the similarity of an unlabeled tweet with all labeled Tweets (hashtag-pools).
+Subsequently, the unlabeled Tweets join the hashtag-pool with the highest cosine similarity value, if the value exceeds a certain threshold.
 This process is repeated for all unlabeled tweets.
-The chosen measure for cosine similarity is TF-IDF.
-The described algorithm by Mehrotra et. al. (2013) was self-implemented in the package as a parallelized function in order to speed up the heavy computational task that comes with it.
+The described algorithm origination from
+Mehrotra et. al. (2013) was self-implemented in the package as a parallelized function in order to speed up the heavy computational task that comes with it.

-The resulting topic distributions for which are computed with the LDA model that are trained on the pooled Tweets are substantially improved.
-When trained with sufficient data, clear topics can be generated and the short coming of LDAs with short and sparse text is minimised.
+The resulting topic distributions which are computed with a LDA model, that is trained on the pooled Tweets, are substantially improved.
+When trained with sufficient data, clear topics can be generated and the short coming of LDAs with short and sparse text are minimized.

-Additionally, it provides options for automatized Topic Model parameter optimization.
-Topic models provide an insight in hidden information of large text data sets by generation underlying topic of the texts.
+TTLocVis provides options for automatized Topic Model parameter optimization.
+Topic Models, are generative probabilistic models, that
+provide an insight into hidden information in large text corpora by estimating the underlying topics of the texts in an unsupervised manner.
-Each topic is a distribution over words that can be labeled.
-For the the labelling histograms or wordclouds (for example see graph) can be used.
+Each topic is a distribution over words that can be labeled by humans.
+For the purpose of labelling histograms and wordclouds (for example see graph) provide helpful visualizations for decision making process of the user.

 Additionally, a distribution over topics is generated for each document.
 The distribution of topics over documents can be visualized with various plotting methods.
-The average prevalence of topics in the documents at each day can be plotted as a time series in order to visualise how topics develop over time (see graph).
-Above this, the spatial distribution of Tweets can be plotted on a map which automatically chooses an appropriate part of the world map to visualise the choosen sample of Tweets.
+The average prevalence of topics in the documents at each day can be plotted as a time series, in order to visualise, how topics develop over time (see graph).

+Above this, the spatial distribution of Tweets can be plotted on a map, which automatically chooses an appropriate part of the world map, in order to visualise the choosen sample of Tweets.
+As part of the mapping process, each Tweet is classified by its most prevalent topic and colour coded (see graph).
-In the map the most prevalent topics in each Tweet are visualised with different colors (see graph).

 # Citations